vikas-viki/docs/dsa/notes/arrays/FindDuplicate.md

    2. TC: O(n)
    3. SC: O(k) // worst case  k = n-1
 2. Slow-Fast pointer
-   1. approach: `the way it works is, we move the slow pointer by 1 and the fast pointer by two, if in any point of time, the slow pointer (which moves by 1), meets the fast pointer (which moveds by) then that meanse there's a loop, there's no way that slow pointer reaches the fast which moving slow, othere than the existence of loop, cause if there's no loop, the fast pointer will eventually move to the end and never meet slow in between`
+   1. approach: `the way it works is, we move the slow pointer by 1 and the fast pointer by two, if in any point of time, the slow pointer (which moves by 1), meets the fast pointer (which moves by 2) then that meanse there's a loop, there's no way that slow pointer reaches the fast which moving slow, othere than the existence of loop, cause if there's no loop, the fast pointer will eventually move to the end and never meet slow in between`
    2. `in this case, we're gonna assume our array as a linkedlist, where index of array is represented as data of the node and the element in the array is considered as a link to the next node (this is only possible cause each integer is in the range 1 to n).`
    3. so now our array,
       1. val: [3 4 3 2 1]